cypress-io/cypress/cypress/v1.0/documentation/1-Commands/56-type.md

 # Known Issues

-## Native input[type=date,datetime,datetime-local,month,year,color]
+## Native `input[type=date,datetime,datetime-local,month,year,color]`

 Special input types are *not* supported yet because browsers implement these input types outside of what is accessible to JavaScript.
 They also depend on OS regional settings.
-The fix however is relatively simple - Cypress will require you to type the final *formatted* value that the input will be set to - and then all will work.[Open an issue](https://github.com/cypress-io/cypress/issues/new?body=**Description**%0A*Include%20a%20high%20level%20description%20of%20the%20error%20here%20including%20steps%20of%20how%20to%20recreate.%20Include%20any%20benefits%2C%20challenges%20or%20considerations.*%0A%0A**Code**%0A*Include%20the%20commands%20used*%0A%0A**Steps%20To%20Reproduce**%0A-%20%5B%20%5D%20Steps%0A-%20%5B%20%5D%20To%0A-%20%5B%20%5D%20Reproduce%2FFix%0A%0A**Additional%20Info**%0A*Include%20any%20images%2C%20notes%2C%20or%20whatever.*%0A) if you need this to be fixed.
+The fix however is relatively simple - Cypress will require you to type the final *formatted* value that the input will be set to - and then all will work.
+[Open an issue](https://github.com/cypress-io/cypress/issues/new?body=**Description**%0A*Include%20a%20high%20level%20description%20of%20the%20error%20here%20including%20steps%20of%20how%20to%20recreate.%20Include%20any%20benefits%2C%20challenges%20or%20considerations.*%0A%0A**Code**%0A*Include%20the%20commands%20used*%0A%0A**Steps%20To%20Reproduce**%0A-%20%5B%20%5D%20Steps%0A-%20%5B%20%5D%20To%0A-%20%5B%20%5D%20Reproduce%2FFix%0A%0A**Additional%20Info**%0A*Include%20any%20images%2C%20notes%2C%20or%20whatever.*%0A) if you need this to be fixed.

 ***